 In Toronto, I caught up with Morley but also with Clarkson, who proved to be just as eloquent about the film as its director.
-They told me about getting the green light from Nicolas Roeg (director of the classic Don’t Look Now), creating the character of Mike, being compared to David Lynch, shooting in New Orleans, and much more.
+They told me about getting the green light from Nicolas Roeg (director of the classic Don’t Look Now) for Out of Blue, creating the character of Mike, being compared to David Lynch, shooting in New Orleans, and much more.

-Patricia Clarkson (PC): Okay, here we are, baby baby.
+Patricia Clarkson: Okay, here we are, baby baby.

 Seventh Row (7R): (laughs)

 7R: Okay, I’m going to start.
-Can you tell me how this project came about?
+Can you tell me how Out of Blue came about?